metamn/react/content/blog/on-design-sytems/index.md

 ---

-Design systems bring a complex and novel approach to UI/UX design and development &mdash; to solve its inherent UI consistency and scalability problems.
+Design systems bring a complex and novel approach to UI/UX design and development &mdash; to solve its inherent consistency and scalability problems.

-So far, only dedicated companies with resources could afford a design system.
+As of today, only dedicated companies with resources can afford a design system.

 The series walks-through the problem in-depth, and from the viewpoint of all stakeholders.